Todd G. Buchholz

-Todd G. Buchholz is an American economist, author, inventor, and business consultant.
+Todd G. Buchholz (born 1961) is an American economist, author, inventor, and business consultant.
 He served as Director of Economic Policy under George H. W. Bush and as managing director of Tiger Management.
 Buchholz regularly contributes commentaries on political economy, financial markets, business and culture to media outlets such as The New York Times, The Wall Street Journal, and The Washington Post, as well as major television networks.
-In his work, Buchholz has devised a number of economic theories and policy proposals and frequently makes forecasts about major economic turns and developments.